-We have accrued the estimated costs of participating in the PRP group at the Portland Harbor and Newark Bay CERCLA sites and estimated de minimis settlement amounts at the sites totaling \$2.2 million at March 31, 2020.
+We have accrued the estimated costs of participating in the PRP group at the Portland Harbor and Newark Bay CERCLA sites and estimated de minimis settlement amounts at the sites totaling \$2.1 million at June 30, 2020.
 The actual cost could be materially higher as there has not been a determination of how those costs will be allocated among the PRPs at the sites.
 Accordingly, an unfavorable resolution of these matters may have a material adverse effect on our business, financial condition, cash flows and results of operations.

 There are two plant sites related to the Performance Chemicals business and one plant site related to the Utility and Industrial Products business in the United States where we have recorded environmental remediation liabilities for soil and groundwater contamination which occurred prior to our acquisition of the businesses.
-As of March 31, 2020, our estimated environmental remediation liability for these acquired sites totals \$4.3 million.
+As of June 30, 2020, our estimated environmental remediation liability for these acquired sites totals \$4.3 million.

 Foreign Environmental Matters.
 On October 10, 2019, the New South Wales Environment Protection Authority ("NSW EPA") filed a proceeding against one of our Australian subsidiaries, Koppers Carbon Materials & Chemicals Pty.
 Ltd. ("KCMC"), in relation to an incident which occurred at our Mayfield, Australia plant on October 20, 2018.
 The NSW EPA alleged that KCMC committed an offense under Australian law by failing to maintain its plant and equipment in a proper and efficient working condition.
 The NSW EPA alleged that KCMC did not properly maintain a valve which failed and released heated coal tar pitch into a bunded area on our site and released fumes into the atmosphere.
 The first hearing on the proceeding was held on November 22, 2019 in the Land and Environment Court of New South Wales and we entered a guilty plea with respect to the allegations.
 The maximum fine for the proceeding is \$1.0 million AUD (approximately \$0.7 million) plus legal costs incurred by the NSW EPA.
 The Land and Environment Court also has the authority to order KCMC to make certain improvements to its operations at the site of the incident.
-The Land and Environment Court is expected to enter a final order and assess a fine within the next three to four months.
-We have accrued our estimated liability associated with the matter as of March 31, 2020.
-We also continue to meet and correspond with the NSW EPA to discuss and present relevant information related to inquiries regarding other incidents at the facility, primarily related to odor complaints.
-We currently cannot estimate the potential penalties, fines or other expenditures, if any, that may result from these NSW EPA inquiries and, therefore, we cannot determine if the ultimate outcome of this matter will have a material impact on our financial position, results of operations or cash flows.